Dangote, PENGASSAN face-off: NECA warns of risks to jobs, investments

+Read Also: PENGASSAN, TUC after dues – Dangote; ‘no investor bigger than Nigeria’, they respond

-NECA, in a statement issued in Lagos by its Director-General, Mr. Adewale-Smatt Oyerinde, called on the Minister of Labour and Employment to urgently intervene, stressing that the dispute, if left unchecked, could have far-reaching consequences for job creation, investment promotion, and national development.
+NECA, in a statement issued in Lagos by its Director-General, Mr. Adewale-Smatt Oyerinde, called on the Minister of Labour and Employment to urgently intervene.
+He stressed that the dispute, if left unchecked, could have far-reaching consequences for job creation, investment promotion, and national development.

+According to the statement: “Conflict is an inevitable feature of the labour ecosystem, and Nigeria has statutory and institutional frameworks designed to address any disputes, including the Industrial Arbitration Panel (IAP) and the National Industrial Court of Nigeria (NICN).

 Citing international labour instruments, including ILO Conventions 87 and 98, the NECA boss reaffirmed the association’s commitment to global labour standards, decent work, and responsible business conduct, while insisting that the protection afforded to union officials under international conventions does not extend to sabotage, coercion, or actions that undermine legitimate businesses or threaten national security.